axxxxx08/WGBS/README.md

-# A simple workflow for whole-genome bisulfite sequencing (WGBS) data analysis
+# A snakemake workflow for basic whole-genome bisulfite sequencing (WGBS) data analysis

 ## Requirements
 Before start running the workflow, please ensure that the following software is installed in your environment: